Dell OptiPlex 7040 SFF vs. Lenovo ThinkCentre M83 Small Pro

-If a more modern desktop is what you are looking for, then you should go with the Dell OptiPlex 7040 SFF which was released in 2015.
+If you are looking for a more modern desktop, then you should go with the Dell OptiPlex 7040 SFF which was released in 2015.
 The Lenovo ThinkCentre M83 Small Pro is older and entered production in 2013.

 If you are looking for the smaller form factor the Dell OptiPlex 7040 SFF is the right one for you.
 It is smaller than the Lenovo ThinkCentre M83 Small Pro and will fit more easily under your desk.

 Usually the newer the generation of the CPU, the better the performance and efficiency is.
 If your budget allows it, you should go with the Dell OptiPlex 7040 SFF as it is running a newer generation CPU.
 This is not to say that Lenovo ThinkCentre M83 Small Pro is bad - it can still run some powerful CPUs, albeit being an older generation.